It is a joyful period in our lives to be expecting, but there are the not-so-fun moments most expecting moms have to endure.

 According to research, acupuncture may be better than traditional treatment with massage, heat, and exercise for pregnancy back pain.
-There are special precautions to take with when getting acupuncture because experts say some acupuncture points can actually induce labor.
+There are special precautions to take when getting acupuncture because experts say some acupuncture points can actually induce labor.
 Ask your care provider if acupuncture is good for you.
-As always, do your own research on the qualification and reputation of the acupuncturist.
+As always, do your own research on the qualifications and reputation of the acupuncturist.

 Relief #14: Chiropractic therapy